neilcouture/halo2-svd041/README.md

 ### Matrix multiplication

-In order to multiply two fixed-point chip encoded matrices `A` and `B` in a zk-circuit, we use Freivald's algorithm (implemented using a Schwartz-Zippel lemma based random vector) to simply check that a matrix `C` claimed to be the product `AB` by the prover is indeed correct.
-This allows us to perform matrix multiplication with only `O(N^2)` operations in circuit (Note `O(N^2)` is linear in the size of the matrix).
+In order to multiply two fixed-point chip encoded matrices `A` and `B` in a zk-circuit, we use Freivalds' algorithm (implemented using a Schwartz-Zippel lemma based random vector) to simply check that a matrix `C` claimed to be the product `AB` by the prover is indeed correct.
+This allows us to perform matrix multiplication with only O($N^2$) operations in circuit (Note O$(N^2)$ is linear in the size of the matrix).

 To multiply two ZkMatrix `a` and `b`, in the first phase of the circuit (see [Challenge API](https://hackmd.io/@axiom/SJw3p-qX3))